 Many children do not always get such attention.
-In some cases, both parents are working and are simply too tired at night or are not inclined to do so.
+In some cases, both parents are working and are simply too tired at night.
 In single-parent families, often it is impossible for a parent to cover all these bases.

 Many modern children spend at least as much time watching TV as they do in school.
 And, of course, if students don’t attend school regularly, they can’t benefit from what it offers.